Tianning-Zhao/EPS236_2019Spring/README.md

 We will be using R in this course.
 Please get R installed beforehand.
-The following link provides detailed instructions. https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu Contact Tianning if you have any questions!
+The following link provides detailed instructions. https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu

+Contact Tianning if you have any questions:)

 ## Some useful resources to learn R